Ryanair is known as one of the cheapest airlines to fly around the world. But, it has notoriously high fees.

 How to avoid seat selection fee: there’s actually no way to get around this fare.
 Instead, what most people do is play a game of musical chairs before takeoff.
 It’s frustrating for passengers and it’s noticeably frustrating for the cabin stewards too.

 I think this particular fee is necessarily opportunistic and should not be tolerated.
 Play musical chairs I say!
-I go into a lot more about this issue in my WizzAir Review where I explain what I can’t stand about WizzAir in 2019.
+I go into a lot more about this issue in my WizzAir Review where I explain what I can’t stand about WizzAir.

 Takeaway: Don’t facilitate this opportunistic fee by paying it.
 Play musical chairs I say!
 You won’t be the only one, I assure you.